shader-slang/spec/declarations.md

 ### Parameters ### {#decl.param}

-The parameters of a function declaration are determined by the \SpecDef{parameter declarations} in its parameters clause.
+The parameters of a function declaration are determined by the <dfn>parameter declarations</dfn> in its parameters clause.

 \begin{Syntax}
     \SynDefine{ParametersClause} \\